lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 # Acknowledgements

 The authors would like to thank Dominique Barthel, Carsten Bormann, Ivan Martinez, Alexander Pelov for their careful reading and valuable inputs.
 A special thanks for
+Carl Moberg, Tom Petch
-Carl Moberg for his patience and wise advices when building the model.
+and Eric Vyncke for their explanations and wise advices when building the model.